OmarMiniesy/Notes/Cribl/Cribl Stream/Pipelines, Functions, Packs.md

 Performs an action on the data it sees.
 - A collection of functions is a pipeline.
-- A function is a piece of JavaScript code that executes on an event.
+- A function is a piece of JavaScript code that executes on an event — see [[Supporting Tech]] for JS syntax used inside functions.
-- Functions can be configured with filters as well to match necessary events.
+- Functions can be configured with filters to match only the relevant events, including [[Regular Expressions|regex]]-based conditions.
 - There is the Final Flag as well, similar to the one in the [[Routes]].
 - Comments can be added for documentation.